Do you accept insurance?

 What is individual therapy for children?
 Are parents allowed to come to the appointments also?

 The involvement of a child’s family is critical to the success of individual therapy.
 While the majority of the therapy session may be the therapist and child working together on treatment goals without the parent, a portion of the session typically encourages and may even require parental involvement.

 How do I know when our family needs help?

 This is a difficult question to answer and can be different for every family.
 However, if your child is having symptoms or behavior that are interfering with their school performance, their safety, or the functioning of your family, it may be time to seek help.
 At your intake appointment, you and your therapist will decide if the problems you are experiencing will benefit from professional intervention.
 If you are an adult and your symptoms are interfering with your ability to parent, manage your relationships or your job, then an initial appointment with one of our therapists can help you decide if you would like to seek further services.

 What can I expect at my first appointment?

-At your first appointment, our office staff and complete general paperwork will greet you, if you have not completed these forms online.
-You will then meet with your therapist and spend some time getting to know each other and understanding the nature of the issue that you are seeking help for.
+At your first appointment, you will meet with your therapist and spend some time getting to know each other and understanding the nature of the issue that you are wanting to resolve.
 The purpose of this initial appointment is generally to determine if our services are appropriate for you and/or to develop a tentative treatment plan.